Investigating Pretrained Language Models for Graph-to-Text Generation: Introduction

 Graph-to-text generation, a subtask of data-to-text generation \cite{10.5555/3241691.3241693}, aims to create fluent natural language text to describe an input graph (see Figure~\ref{fig:graphs}).
-This task is important for numerous applications such as question answering \cite{duan-etal-2017-question}, dialogue generation \cite{moon-etal-2019-opendialkg}, and summarization \cite{fan-etal-2019-using}.
+This task is important for NLP applications such as dialogue generation \cite{moon-etal-2019-opendialkg} and question answering \cite{duan-etal-2017-question}.
+Recently, it has been shown that structured meaning representation, such as AMR or KG, can store the internal state of a dialog system, providing core semantic knowledge \cite{bonial-etal-2020-dialogue, bai-etal-2021-semantic} or can be the result of a database query for conversational QA \cite{yu-etal-2019-cosql}.
+Moreover, dialog states can be represented as KGs to encode compositionality and can be shared across different domains, slot types and dialog participators \cite{cheng-etal-2020-conversational}.

-Transfer learning has become ubiquitous in NLP and pretrained Transformer-based architectures have considerably outperformed prior state of the art \cite{devlin-etal-2019-bert, liu2020roberta, radford2019language}.
-Following this trend, recent works \cite{mager2020gpttoo, harkous2020text} apply transfer learning to data-to-text generation, where a language model is first pretrained on large corpora before being fine-tuned on the target task.
+Transfer learning has become ubiquitous in NLP and pretrained Transformer-based architectures \cite{NIPS2017_7181} have considerably outperformed prior state of the art in various downstream tasks \cite{devlin-etal-2019-bert, NEURIPS2019_dc6a7e65, liu2020roberta, radford2019language}.

 In this paper, we analyze the applicability of two recent text-to-text pretrained language models (PLMs), BART \cite{lewis2019bart} and T5 \cite{2019t5}, for graph-to-text generation.
-We choose these models because of their encoder-decoder architecture, which makes them particularly suitable for conditional text generation.
+We choose these models because of their \emph{encoder-decoder} architecture, which makes them particularly suitable for conditional text generation.
 Our study comprises three graph domains (meaning representations, Wikipedia KGs, and scientific KGs).
-We are also the first to investigate task-adaptive graph-to-text pretraining approaches for PLMs and demonstrate that such strategies improve the state of the art by a substantial margin.
+We further introduce \emph{task-adaptive} graph-to-text pretraining approaches for PLMs and demonstrate that such strategies improve the state of the art by a substantial margin.